mockoon/mockoon.com/content/docs/v1.9.0/requests-logging.md

 icon: history
 meta:
   title: Mock API requests logging
-  description: Learn how to access entering requests and outgoing responses logs for easier debugging
+  description: Learn how to access requests and responses logs or record your REST API servers calls for easier debugging
 ---

 # Requests logging